5 Tips for Getting Married in Portugal

 In Portugal theres is moderate maritime climate which means it doesn’t get particularly cold or moody in the winter.
 The chance of having a sunny day in Lisbon even in February, while at home it’s grey and unwelcoming outside, is very high.
 The best time for travel is from April through October.
 The warmest month is August with an average of 30 degrees celsius.
 Nevertheless there will be a cool breeze coming in from the nearby Atlantic, you are better off scheduling your destination wedding outside of the holiday season.
 This way you avoid the general tourist turmoil and are not having to fear those absolute maximum temperatures taking a toll on your wedding.
 The wedding season in Portugal is from April to November.

-How many guests should I include and what about the budget?
+How many guests should I invite and what about the budget?

-It’s always a good to first get an idea of how your potential guests feel about a destination wedding in Portugal and not present them with a fait accompli.
+We advice you to first get an idea of how your potential guests feel about a destination wedding in Portugal and not present them with a fait accompli.
 After you get a feel for who would make the trip to be part of your wedding, and would be willing to face the costs, you can start planning with this number of guests.
-In general we advise to limit the number of guests you invite to Portugal and include only your closest family members and friends.
+In general we advise to limit the number of guests you invite to Portugal or any other destination wedding and include only your closest family members and friends.
 With those people you can be sure that they will make anything possible to be part of your big day.
 Of course nobody wants to miss their best friend’s or child’s wedding.
-And if you plan far enough in advance, you will still be able to get a hold of those really affordable flights to Lisbon or Porto or the Algarve with the low cost carriers.
+And if you plan far enough in advance, you will still be able to get a hold of those really affordable flights to Lisbon or Porto.

 Nothing hinders your civil ceremony since the marriage is easily recognized in other countries.
 The required documents for your registry office wedding in Portugal are: